Accepted Visiting Students

 *Students from non-partner schools will also need to pay a $250 deposit and submit the deposit receipt with all of the forms list above.
 To pay the deposit please call 718-990-2000 (ext.
 3) and use a credit card to pay over the phone.
 Please be sure to get a receipt as you will need that to confirm payment.
 You will also need your XNumber which will be sent to you once you submit your paperwork.

-- A passport is required for all St. John’s University Office of Global Studies programs taking place outside of the United States.
+- A passport is required for all St. John’s University Office of International Education programs taking place outside of the United States.

 - Passports must be valid for at least 6 months after the program end date.

 - It can take 4 to 6 weeks to get your passport so you will want to start this process now (if you haven’t already).